BHS in Health Science with Emphasis in Pre-Professional

 Major Program Requirements

-In addition to University of Missouri requirements, including University general education, the Health Science degree with a Pre-Professional emphasis requires the following, each of which must be completed with a grade of C- or higher:
+In addition University of Missouri requirements, including University general education, and BHS in Health Science Core requirements, students pursuing the Pre-Professional emphasis must complete the following requirements, each of which requires a grade of C- or higher.

 ENGLSH 1000Writing and Rhetoric3